 Falsely Accused By Police

 I was forced to call the police during an argument with my then-fiancé.
 I was frightened and dialed 911.
 When the police arrived and put my future Mormon husband in handcuffs I began to plead with them not to take him.
 I didn’t want him to go to jail.
 The female officer warned me to, “Shut up or I’ll say you hit me.”

 Of course, at the time I probably looked like someone who would have hit a cop.
 I had a partially shaved head, a black strip of hair hanging in front of my eyes, several tattoos and an eyebrow piercing.
 But I never hit a cop.
 My mistake was that I naively opened my mouth and incredulously said, “You can’t do that!”
 Well, she did.
 She charged me with battery on a law enforcement officer and resisting arrest with violence and carted me off to jail, but not before roughing me up and leaving me with bruises all over my body.

 That sent me into a tailspin.
 The people who were supposed to protect me caused me great harm.
-I went back to the familiar drugs and alcohol, went on a spending spree with money I won in a lawsuit, traveled from New York to Key West and back again a few times, started hanging out with Puerto Rican cocaine dealers—one of which who was shot dead on his way over to our hangout—and otherwise set out with a vengeance to destroy my life.
+I went back to the familiar drugs and alcohol, went on a spending spree with money I won in a lawsuit, traveled from New York to Key West and back again a few times, started hanging out with international cocaine dealers—one of which who was shot dead on his way over to our hangout—and otherwise set out with a vengeance to destroy my life.

 Married With Children